 Wait!I thought the skin cells on the top of my skin were dead?

-The outer layer of your skin is made up of corny cells, which are keratinocytes, that have had the nucleus deactivated.The corneocytes mesh together with the oil in your skin to create a protective barrier.
+The outer layer of your skin is made up of horny cells, which are keratinocytes, that have had the nucleus deactivated.The corneocytes mesh together with the oil in your skin to create a protective barrier.
 Although the cells on the surface of the skin are technically dead, they do still perform a very important function in the overall health of your skin.

-I'm sure you are familiar with the skincare concept of removing the dead cells on the surface of the skin in order to reveal the fresh, healthy styles underneath.
+I'm sure you are familiar with the skincare concept of removing the dead cells on the surface of the skin in order to reveal the fresh, healthy cells underneath.
 Unfortunately, all this does is expose young skin cells to the environment prematurely and remove the skin's natural defence barrier.

 Products which perform this function such as exfoliants, chemical peels, microderm abrasion, and dermal planning all interrupt and damage the skin's protective mechanism.